Dimensions underlying the representational alignment of deep neural networks with humans: Results

-From both sets of available triplet choices, we next generated two representational embeddings, one for humans and one for the DNN.
-In these embeddings, each object is characterized by a set of representational dimensions.
-The embeddings were optimized for predicting the odd-one-out choices in humans and DNNs, respectively.
-For comparability to previous work in humans \citep{zheng2019revealing, hebart2020revealing, muttenthaler2022vice}, we imposed sparsity and non-negativity constraints on the optimization, which support their interpretability and provide cognitive plausible criteria for dimensions\citep{hebart2020revealing, hebart2023thingsdata, hoyer2002non, murphy2012learning, fyshe2015compositional}.
-Sparsity limited the number of dimensions used, while non-negativity ensured dimensions only added to the explanation of behavior without canceling each other out.
-During training, each randomly initialized embedding was optimized using a recent variational embedding technique \citep{muttenthaler2022vice} (see \textit{Methods} for details).
+From both sets of available triplet choices, we next generated two representational embeddings, one for humans and one for the DNN, where each embedding was optimized to predict the odd-one-out choices in humans and DNNs, respectively.
+In these embeddings, each object is described through a set of dimensions that represent interpretable object properties.
+To obtain these dimensions and for comparability to previous work in humans \citep{zheng2019revealing, hebart2020revealing, muttenthaler2022vice}, we imposed sparsity and non-negativity constraints on the optimization, which support their interpretability and provide cognitively plausible criteria for dimensions\citep{hoyer2002non, murphy2012learning, fyshe2015compositional, hebart2020revealing, hebart2023thingsdata}.
+Sparsity constrained the embedding to consist of fewer dimensions, motivated by the observation that real-world objects are typically characterized by only a few properties.
+Non-negativity encouraged a parts-based description, where dimensions cannot cancel each other out.
+Thus, a dimension’s weight indicated its relevance in predicting an object’s similarity to other objects.
+During training, each randomly initialized embedding was optimized using a recent variational embedding technique \citep{muttenthaler2022vice} (for details, see Methods: \nameref{sec:embedding-optim-and-pruning}).
 The optimization resulted in two stable, low-dimensional embeddings, with 70 reproducible dimensions for the DNN embedding and 68 for the human embedding.
-The DNN embedding captured 84.03\% of the total variance in image-to-image similarity, while the human embedding captured 90.85\% of the explainable variance given the empirical noise ceiling of the dataset.
+The DNN embedding captured 84.03\% of the total variance in image-to-image similarity, while the human embedding captured 82.85\% of the total variance and 91.20\% of the explainable variance given the empirical noise ceiling of the dataset.